vmware-archive/wavefront-opentracing-sdk-go/README.md

 ### 2. Set Up a Wavefront Sender

-A `Wavefront sender` object implements the low-level interface for sending data to Wavefront.
+The Wavefront sender object implements the low-level interface for sending data to Wavefront.
 You can choose to send data using the [Wavefront proxy](https://docs.wavefront.com/proxies.html) or [direct ingestion](https://docs.wavefront.com/direct_ingestion.html).

 * If you have already set up a Wavefront sender for another SDK that runs in the same process, use that one.
 For details, see [Share a Wavefront Sender](https://github.com/wavefrontHQ/wavefront-sdk-doc-sources/blob/master/go/wavefrontsender.md#share-a-wavefront-sender).